abc1239706/pn532_uart_linkit7688_python/README.md

 Q1:How did you know the phone was the correct?

 A1:We have the password "AID" in the third bytearray.

-   And checked if the phone's AID was the same.

-   So we had to develop an APP on the phone, and get its AID by NFC.

-   But the APP part I can't provide.
+And checked if the phone's AID was the same.So we had to develop an APP on the phone, and get its AID by NFC.But the APP part I can't provide.